TodayNYC

 What is TodayNYC?

-It is a free NYC planning tool built for tourists who want instant routes with realistic walking times, venue hours, and category-based options.
+It is a free NYC planning tool built for tourists who want instant routes with realistic travel estimates, venue hours, and category-based options.

 Do I need an account to use TodayNYC?